teamradish/TRTwitchPlaysBot/Wiki/Settings-Documentation.md

 ### max_user_recent_inputs
 The max number of recent input sequences to store per user.
 If the user is opted out of stats, it won't store any inputs.
 This defaults to 5.

+### democracy_vote_time
+The duration of the voting period in the Democracy input mode, in milliseconds.
+See [input_mode](#input_mode) for more information.
+This defaults to 10000 milliseconds, or 10 seconds.

+### democracy_resolution_mode
+The means of resolving votes for the Democracy input mode:

+- 0 = ExactSequence - The most voted on input sequence will be executed.
+Input sequences must be exact; for instance, "r201ms" is a different vote from "r200ms".
+- 1 = SameName - The most voted on input name will be executed.
+Only the first input in each input sequence is considered; for instance, "a32ms" and "a250ms" are the same vote for the "a" input.
+The duration used upon execution is [default_input_duration](#default_input_duration).

+This defaults to 0, ExactSequence.

 ### last_console
 The game console to use.